bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

   **contents** (between *0* and *2<sup>24</sup>-1*[^7], inclusive).
 - An authenticated encryption of the **plaintext**, which consists of:
   - A 1-byte **header** which consists of transport layer protocol flags.
-Currently only the highest bit is defined as the **ignore bit**.
+Currently, only the highest bit is defined as the **ignore bit**.
 The other bits are ignored, but this may change in future versions[^8].
   - The variable-length **contents**.